-Ulrike Ottinger grew up in the city of Constance on Lake Constance where she set up her own studio early on.
-From 1962 to early 1969 she lived in Paris, worked there as a freelance artist and trained in etching techniques in the studio of Johnny Friedlaender.
-At the same time she attended lectures by Claude Levi-Strauss, Louis Althusser and Pierre Bourdieu at the Collège de France.
-Among other things, she exhibited at the Biennale internationale de l’estampe, Paris and in various galleries.
-Ulrike Ottinger came to filmmaking in the early 1970s through the fine arts – painting, photography, performance.
-In 1966 she wrote her first screenplay, ›The Mongolian Double Drawer’ (Die Mongolische Doppelschublade) was written in 1966.
+Ulrike Ottinger grew up in the city of Constance on Lake Constance where she set up her own studio at an early age.
+From 1962 until the beginning of 1969 she worked as an independent artist in Paris, while learning the technique of etching from Johnny Friedlaender.
+She also attended lectures given by Claude Levi-Strauss, Louis Althusser and Pierre Bourdieu at the Collège de France.
+She exhibited her work at the Biennale internationale de l’estampe, Paris and in various galleries.
+In the early 70s her interest in painting, photography and performance lead her into making films.
+Her first film script, ‘The Mongolian Double Drawer’ (Die Mongolische Doppelschublade) was written in 1966.

 From the very beginning Ulrike Ottinger also devoted herself to photography.
 Her pictures are generally taken during preparation work for her films, but they unfold their own individual visual impact.
 Her photographic and cinematic work has been shown at the Biennale di Venezia, the Documenta and the Berlin Biennale.
-She had solo exhibitions in Witte de With – Center for Contemporary Art Rotterdam, the Museo Nacional Reina Sofia in Madrid, the Kunst-Werke Berlin, the David Zwirner Gallery in New York, the Hunterian Gallery in Glasgow and the NTU Center for Contemporary Art in Singapore.
+She had solo exhibitions in Witte de With – Centre for Contemporary Art Rotterdam, in the Museo Nacional Reina Sofia in Madrid, the Kunst-Werken Berlin, the David Zwirner Gallery in New York, the Hunterian Gallery in Glasgow and in the NTU Centre for Contemporary Art in Singapore.